seunghyeonheo/seunghyeonheo/README.md

-## Hi there👋 I'm seunghyeon learning programming
+## Hi there👋 I'm seunghyeon aiming to be a frontend developer

 <!--